nickjbrowning/cscs-docs/docs/software/tools/linaro.md

 * SSH Forwarding via `ela.cscs.ch` is used to access the cluster.
 * replace the username `cscsusername` with your CSCS user name that you would normally use to open an SSH connection to CSCS.
 * `Remote Installation Path` is pointing to the install directotory of ddt inside the image
-* private keys should be the ones generated for CSCS MFA, and this field does not need to be set if you have added the key to your [SSH agent][ssh-ssh-agent].
+* private keys should be the ones generated for CSCS MFA, and this field does not need to be set if you have added the key to your [SSH agent][ref-ssh-agent].

 Once configured, test and save the configuration: